Johan Devrindt

-Johannes "Johan" Devrindt (born 14 April 1945) is a retired Belgian football player.
+Johannes "Johan" Devrindt (born 14 April 1945) is a Belgian retired footballer who played as a forward.

 Club career

-He played for Anderlecht, Dutch outfit PSV Eindhoven, Club Brugge, Lokeren, Winterslag and La Louviere before hanging up his boots after suffering relegation with second division Tienen.
+Devrindt played for Anderlecht, Dutch outfit PSV Eindhoven, Club Brugge, Lokeren, Winterslag and La Louviere before hanging up his boots after suffering relegation with second division Tienen.

 International career

 Devrindt made his debut for Belgium in a September 1964 friendly match against Holland with 10 fellows from the Anderlecht team after the substitution of goalkeeper Delhasse by Jean-Marie Trappeniers and has earned a total of 23 caps, scoring 15 goals.
 He has represented his country in 5 FIFA World Cup qualification matches and at the 1970 FIFA World Cup.

 His final international was a September 1975 UEFA Euro 1976 qualifying match against East Germany.